elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-1-execute-vmware-cmdlets-and-customize-scripts-using-powercli.md

 	>         VM: test Name: ws Size: 0.04
 	>
 >
->         Let&#8217;t say now you wanted to also print out the date of when the snapshot was created and also save the output in a file.
-So first let&#8217;s find out what available members we have from &#8216;get-snapshot&#8217;:
+>         Let't say now you wanted to also print out the date of when the snapshot was created and also save the output in a file.
+So first let's find out what available members we have from 'get-snapshot':
 >
 	>
 	>         PowerCLI C:\Program Files (x86)\VMware\Infrastructure\vSphere PowerCLI> Get-VM | Get-Snapshot | Get-Member